 Publication and journalist

-Give your client a run down on the publication and link to a few stories the journalist has written in the past.
+Give your spokesperson a run down on the publication and link to a few stories the journalist has written in the past.
 This will give them some insight into what they may be interested in.

 Don’t be afraid to ask the journalist about the kind of information they’ll be after from the client.
 Some will happily share the questions, others will willingly give an overview as to the details they’ll need.
 This allows the client to prep in advance and have any facts and figures in front of them ready to refer to.